Ipshitaam/Exploring-the-Efficacy-of-NAO-Robot-as-a-Language-Instructor/README.md

 ## Work Done Thus Far
-- A pre-test question is finalized based on the initial selection of Japanese words.
+- Pre-test and post-test questions were finalized based on the initial selection of Japanese words.
 - The coding based on the design of the full learning session has been done.
 - The questionnaire has been finalized for taking the feedback from the participants.

-## Expected Work To Be Done
-- Data collection from participants
+- Data collected from participants from pre-tests, post-tests and questionnaires
 - Data analysis
-- Draw valuable insights and results
+- Results and conclusions

 ## Aditional Materials